achristmascarl/rainfrog/README.md

 ## known issues
 - for query results with many columns, the height of the rendered `Table` widget may be limited, as the maximum area of the underlying buffer is `u16::MAX` (65,535).
 Could be fixed by https://github.com/ratatui-org/ratatui/issues/1250
+- on mac, for VS Code and terminal (and perhaps other editors), a setting for "use option as meta key" needs to be turned on for Alt/Opt keybindings to work.
+(In VS Code, it's `"terminal.integrated.macOptionIsMeta": true`.)

 ## roadmap
 ### v0.1.0